Premier League: Player transfer fees

 The record transfer fee for a Premier League player has risen steadily over the lifetime of the competition.
 Before the start of the first Premier League season, Alan Shearer became the first British player to command a transfer fee of more than £3 million.
-The record has increased steadily and Enzo Fernández is now the most expensive transfer involving a Premier League club at £107 million, as well as being the highest transfer fee paid by a Premier League club.
+The record has increased steadily and Alexander Isak is now the most expensive transfer fee paid by a Premier League club at £125 million, as well as the biggest transfer involving a Premier League club.

 Awards

 Trophy

 The Premier League maintains two trophies – the genuine trophy (held by the reigning champions) and a spare replica.
 Two trophies are held for the purpose of making the award within minutes of the title being secured, in the event that on the final day of the season two clubs are still within reach of winning the League.
 In the rare event that more than two clubs are vying for the title on the final day of the season, a replica won by a previous club is used.

 The current Premier League trophy was created by Royal Jewellers Garrard & Co/Asprey of London and was designed in house at Garrard & Co by Trevor Brown and Paul Marsden.
 It consists of a trophy with a golden crown and a malachite plinth base.
 The plinth weighs 33 lb and the trophy weighs 22 lb.
 The trophy and plinth are 76 cm tall, 43 cm wide and 25 cm deep.

-Its main body is solid sterling silver and silver gilt, while its plinth is made of malachite, a semi-precious stone.
+Its main body is solid sterling silver and silver gilt, whilst its plinth is made of malachite, a semi-precious stone.
 The plinth has a silver band around its circumference, upon which the names of the title-winning clubs are listed.
 The green of the malachite represents the green field of play.
 The design of the trophy is based on the heraldry of Three Lions that is associated with English football.
 Two of the lions are found above the handles on either side of the trophy – the third is symbolised by the captain of the title-winning team as he raises the trophy, and its gold crown, above his head at the end of the season.
 The ribbons that drape the handles are presented in the team colours of the league champions that year.
 In 2004, a special gold version of the trophy was commissioned to commemorate Arsenal winning the title without a single defeat.